engaging the land in ecocentric art and science projects engaging the public in new ways to experience the land

 The Land of Misty Hollow

 Misty Hollow is a privately owned property of 25+ wooded acres.
-No hunting is permitted.
-Access by invite only.
 At one end of the property is a residence where the lead artist and founder Asia Ward lives with her husband and two cats.
 Ward and her husband fell in love with the property’s ecosystem and natural beauty and purchased the property with the intent to start an art and science residency.
 In 2024 Ward began a three year research project, opening the property to art and science projects that would help shape the formal residency planned to launch in 2027.

 The landscape of Misty Hollow is a steep three sided hollow with a stream and multiple springs running through it, connecting to the Slippery Rock Creek and its valley.
 The property has two waterfalls, a glenn, wildflower meadow, views of the valley, and some cliffs.
 Creatures range from bear and bobcat to salamanders and ring necked snakes.